-You configure all device permissions and operating permissions per user group and not per user
+You configure all device permissions and operating permissions per user group and not per user.

-- A user can only be the member of one user group or Enterprise User Group. - You cannot change the settings of a default user group. - This user group has access to all the devices of the Full Logical Tree and is assigned the Always schedule. - For accessing the Windows user groups of a domain, LDAP user groups are used. - to save the settings.
-Click

-- Click to activate the configuration.
+- A BVMS user can only be the member of one BVMS user group or Enterprise User Group.
+An LDAP user can be member of several LDAP user groups. - You cannot change the settings of a default user group. - This user group has access to all the devices of the Full Logical Tree and is assigned the Always schedule. - For accessing the Windows user groups of a domain, LDAP user groups are used. - Click to save the settings. - Click to undo the last setting. - Click to activate the configuration.